audiori

 I think the first time I heard of them was in the old True Tunes 'zine.
 If I'm not mistaken, I heard the Lost Dogs before the 77s (Little Red Riding Hood).
 I started listening to Christian music in the early '90's, so I came on board a little late in the game.
 Anyway, loved the Dogs, so I decided to check out a Sevens concert at Cornerstone in '94.
 I was wowed by Mike's guitar prowess, and surprised by how hard they rocked (I was primarily a "metal guy").
 Immediately after the concert, I purchased DWLIS, which had just come out.
 I also got a picture with Mike, and he looks absolutely miserable.
 It makes me laugh to look at it, because his face captures the mood of the Drowning...album so perfectly.
 Knowing now what dark days those were for him, it's so fitting.
 Anyway, I loved Drowning..., and I've been a fan ever since.

-Ping Pong Over the Abyss
+Ping Pong Over the Abyss Ping Pong Over the Abyss is a male

 Unbalanced